 Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny people their right to make their own personal medical decisions.

-Currently, there are laws in Minnesota that place burdens on a person seeking an abortion.
+Currently, there are laws in Minnesota that place medically unnecessary burdens on a person seeking an abortion.
 These restrictions include:

 - 24-hour waiting period: A patient must receive state-directed counseling and then wait 24 hours before the procedure is provided.